19 Different Types of Bees in Ohio

 There are many types of bees in Ohio that pollinate different things.
 One type of bee is the bicolored striped sweat bee.

-Bicolored striped sweat bees can also be found feeding on clover flowers and other types of flowers that produce sweet nectar, such as dandelions, cosmos flowers, and more!
+Bicolored striped sweat bees can also feed on clover flowers and other types of flowers that produce sweet nectar, such as dandelions, cosmos flowers, and more!

-These little guys might look small, but they have big jobs to do!
+These little guys might look small, but they have big jobs!

 18. Ligated Furrow Bee